core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 For network debugging purposes, it can be useful to query a server that sends multicast responses as matching a phantom registration request.

-Such an interface is left for other documents to specify on demand.
-As an example, a possible interface can be as follows, and relies on the already known Token value of intercepted multicast notifications associated with a phantom registration request.
+Such an interface is left for other documents to specify on demand. {{discovery-introspection}} shows an example of a possible interface, as relying on the already known Token value of intercepted multicast notifications associated with a phantom registration request.

 ~~~~~~~~~~~
 Request: